 In order to improve your email domain reputation you need to conduct a domain reputation recovery process.

 These 4 easy-to-follow steps will guide you through this process:

 You should stop sending cold email campaigns from that domain until you find out why the deliverability rate has dropped down and your domain reputation improves.

 #2 Send a couple of personalized messages manually

-Send a few emails a day from your own mailbox to the contacts you know or to your other email addresses.
+To improve your domain reputation you should send a few emails a day from your own mailbox to the contacts you know or to your other email addresses.
 Make each message unique and personalized, just as if you really wanted to catch up with an old friend.
 This way spam filters will notice that you’re a real human being, and not a bot or an email automation tool.

 #3 Ask for reporting the emails as not SPAM